tuneinsight/lattigo/README.md

 The library exposes the following packages:

-- `lattigo/he`: The main package of the library which provides scheme-agnostic interfaces and Homomorphic Encryption based on the plaintext domain.
+- `lattigo/he`: The main package of the library which provides scheme-agnostic interfaces and Homomorphic Encryption for different plaintext domains.

-  - `hebin`: Blind rotations (a.k.a Lookup Tables) over RLWE ciphertexts.
+  - `hebin`: Homomorphic Encryption for binary arithmetic.
+It comprises blind rotations (a.k.a Lookup Tables) over RLWE ciphertexts.

   - `hefloat`: Homomorphic Encryption for fixed-point approximate arithmetic over the complex or real numbers.

-    - `bootstrapper`: State-of-the-Art bootstrapping for fixed-point approximate arithmetic over the real and comples numbers, with support for the Conjugate Invariant ring, batch bootstrapping with automatic packing/unpacking of sparsely packed/smaller ring degree ciphertexts, arbitrary precision bootstrapping and advanced circuit customization/parameterization.
+    - `bootstrapper`: Bootstrapping for fixed-point approximate arithmetic over the real and complex numbers, with support for the Conjugate Invariant ring, batch bootstrapping with automatic packing/unpacking of sparsely packed/smaller ring degree ciphertexts, arbitrary precision bootstrapping, and advanced circuit customization/parameterization.

   - `heint`: Homomorphic Encryption for modular arithmetic over the integers.